Preparing for your Orientation program

 Family members should contact one of the hotels near campus which offer special room rates for orientation participants.

-Helpful residence hall information:
+Residence hall information:

 - Bed and bath linens are provided.